Debug Python extensions

 Set breakpoints and make sure they are going to be hit after you attach to the process.

 Call Run | Attach to Process from the main menu or press Control+Alt+F5.

 In the list of entries, search for the one that corresponds to the process's PID under the Native node:

 After the debugger is attached successfully, you will be able to debug your native code as usual.
-See the Debugging section for details.
+For more information, refer to the Debugging section.